House Cleaning With Kids:

 Mom and daughter cleaning bedroom.

-House cleaning with kids is easier when cleaning is fun for everyone involved.
+House cleaning with kids is more manageable when cleaning is fun for everyone involved.
 (Or at least as fun as cleaning can be.)

 Does it get any better than this?
 Here are five of my favorite games for bumping up the fun factor to get house cleaning with kids happening.